II. F. Roles and Responsibilities

 1. Independent Project Evaluations

 IEU provides a systematic quality assessment of Independent Evaluation reports based on pre-established criteria.
-The template is designed for IEU Evaluation Officers, as a tool for quality oversight of project-level evaluations ( for further information please see Chapter IV, Section F).
+The template is designed as a tool for quality oversight of project-level evaluations ( for further information please see Chapter IV, Section F).

 2. Participatory Self-Evaluation

 Participatory Self-Evaluations are initiated, carried out and submitted by Project Managers in ProFi, based on UNODC guidelines and template.
 They have to be conducted in a participatory manner (either through a workshop or a stakeholders' response .

 External consultants can be hired to facilitate the workshop

 IEU reserves the right to carry out quality oversight of the information provided.
 IEU clears the final Self-Evaluation report before posting on ProFi.

 Please see Chapter V for further information on PSE.

 IEU manages and undertakes In-depth Evaluations.
 It is its to:

 IEU uses its own staff alongside external consultants or firms to undertake In-depth Evaluations.

 IEU ensures that the relevant UNODC Headquarters units/sections and/or Field Offices that will use the findings of these In-depth Evaluations are involved throughout the whole evaluation process (through a Core Learning Partnership), and, specifically, at the different key stages: